BavanthaU/BavanthaU/README.md

 - 👋 Hi, I’m @BavanthaU
 - 👀 I’m interested in Robotics.
-- 🌱 I’m currently learning Robotics engineering.
+- 🌱 I’m currently working as a Senior Robotics Engineer.
 - 💞️ I’m looking to collaborate on Real Life apllications of Swarm Robotics & Multi Robot Systems.
 - 📫 How to reach me bavanthaU@eng.pdn.ac.lk.